Notes on linearly H-closed spaces and od-selection principles: Linearly H-closed spaces

 \proof[Details] Linear H-closedness follows from Corollary \ref{corccc} in each case except (b) where Corollary \ref{corperfect} is used. \\ (a) M.G.
 Bell \cite[Example 1]{Bell:1989} constructed a first countable countably compact ccc (non-separable) Tychonoff space $X$.
-Since $X$ is an increasing union of $\aleph_1$-many compact spaces, it has Lindel\"of number $\omega_1$. \\ (b) Isbell's space $\Psi$ (see for instance \cite[Exercise 5I]{GillmanJerisonBook}), is first countable, perfect, Tychonoff and feebly compact.
-This space is not countably compact, and thus non normal.\\ (c) Franklin and Rajagopalan introduced a class of spaces called $\gamma\N$ spaces, which consist of a dense discrete countable set to which is `attached' a copy of $\omega_1$ in such a way that the space is locally compact and normal, with various additional properties depending on the way the attachment is done.
-The constructions were later simplified and generalized by van Douwen, Nyikos and Vaughan, and a version of $\gamma\N$ which is countably compact and first countable can be built iff $\mathfrak{p}=\omega_1$ (see for instance \cite{Nyikos:countablycompact1986}, Theorem 2.1 and Example 3.4, or \cite{Nyikos:HereditaryNormality}). \\ (d) The celebrated Ostaszewski's space \cite{Ostaszewski:1976}: a first countable, perfectly normal, hereditarily separable, countably compact, locally compact, non-compact space built with $\diamondsuit$.\\ (e) The sigma-product of $2^{\omega_1}$, i.e. the subspace of the compact space $2^{\omega_1}$ where at most countably many coordinates have value $1$, is collectionwise normal, Frechet-Urysohn, countably compact and ccc (see for instance H. Brandsma's answer here \cite{MO79021}).
+Since $X$ is an increasing union of $\aleph_1$-many compact spaces, it has Lindel\"of number $\omega_1$. \\ (b) The space $\Psi$, due independently to J. Isbell's and S. Mr\'owka (see e.g. \cite[Exercise 5I]{GillmanJerisonBook} or \cite{Mrowka:1954}), is first countable, perfect, Tychonoff and feebly compact.
+This space is not countably compact, and thus non normal.\\ (c) Franklin and Rajagopalan introduced a class of spaces called $\gamma\N$ spaces, which consist of a dense discrete countable set to which is `attached' a copy of $\omega_1$ in such a way that the space is locally compact and normal, with various additional properties depending on how the attachment is done.
+The constructions were later simplified and generalized by van Douwen, Nyikos and Vaughan, and a version of $\gamma\N$ which is countably compact and first countable can be built if and only if $\mathfrak{p}=\omega_1$ (see for instance \cite{Nyikos:countablycompact1986}, Theorem 2.1 and Example 3.4, or \cite{Nyikos:HereditaryNormality}). \\ (d) The celebrated Ostaszewski's space \cite{Ostaszewski:1976}: a first countable, perfectly normal, hereditarily separable, countably compact, locally compact, non-compact space built with $\diamondsuit$.\\ (e) The sigma-product of $2^{\omega_1}$, i.e. the subspace of the compact space $2^{\omega_1}$ where at most countably many coordinates have value $1$, is collectionwise normal, Frechet-Urysohn, countably compact and ccc (see for instance H. Brandsma's answer on the MathOverflow question \cite{MO79021}). \endproof